 Integrate with Bitbucket Server

-You can integrate a project in YouTrack with VCS repositories that are hosted on a self-hosted Bitbucket Server.
+You can integrate a project in YouTrack with VCS repositories on a self-hosted Bitbucket Server.

-A Bitbucket Server integration enables the following features in YouTrack:
+Integration with Bitbucket Server enables the following features in YouTrack:

 Apply commands to YouTrack issues in commit messages.
 For more information, see Apply Commands in VCS Commits.